 Water temperature is expected to be in the upper-sixties to mid-seventies, Fahrenheit.
 If the water temperatures are below 58 degrees, we will require wetsuits (it has not been in the last 5 years).
 If water temperatures exceed 84 degrees, wetsuits will not be allowed (hasn't been near there either).

-High tide is at 8:43 AM on race day.
-The race will start one hour before high tide so the majority of the swimmers will be crossing the channel with near-slack water.
+High tide is at 7:45 AM on race day.
+The race will start 15 minutes before high tide so the majority of the swimmers will be crossing the channel with near-slack water.

 The Maryland Freedom Swim makes swimmer safety the most important component of the event.
 We will have a number of safety kayakers and safety boats out on the course with us to ensure swimmer safety at all times.
 All boats are able to communicate via both hand held and ship to shore radios.
 All swimmers are required to follow specific procedures to participate in the event.
 These procedures are designed to protect swimmers from injury and will be enforced by the Safety Director.